TERMS & CONDITIONS

 We retain the right to vary the activity entitlement of Services without notice, subject to all such variations being applicable no earlier than the end of your current contracted Service period.

-By purchasing a Tetherbox and the Services and registering as a Timeline User you represent and warrant that:
+By purchasing a TetherBox and the Services and registering as a TetherX User you represent and warrant that:

 all registration information that you submit is truth and accurate in all respects;